Image Image

 Why Choose Combs Waterkotte for DUI Defense in Madison County, IL

-When you’re facing DUI charges in Madison County, IL, you need more than just a lawyer — you need a defense team that knows how to fight, how to protect your license, and how to get results.
+If you’re dealing with DUI charges in Madison County, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
 Here’s why people in Madison County, IL count on Combs Waterkotte to handle their DUI defense.

 Extensive DUI Defense Experience

 With 50+ years of combined legal experience and more than 10,000 cases handled, we have defended thousands of DUI cases across Madison County, IL.
-Our team knows the local DUI process and how to position your case to achieve the best possible outcome.
+We understand how DUI cases are handled in local courts and know what it takes to get the best possible result for you.

 Available When You Need Us